mportiz08/resume-old/README.md

 ### Development

 I'm an experienced web developer and have a passion for the Ruby and Javascript programming languages and the open source community in general.
-My favorite tools to work with are Ruby on Rails, Sinatra, and Backbone.js.
+My favorite frameworks to work with are Ruby on Rails, Sinatra, and Backbone.js.

-Other programming languages that I'm comfortable with include:
+Here's some other languages I'm comfortable with:

   * c
   * java